 - The statutory purposes of National Park designation mean that Dartmoor is not a suitable location for large-scale or unrestricted development. - Development will continue to be carefully planned and managed to balance the competing, and often conflicting, demands of local communities and businesses, visitors, and the high quality environment. - Planning decisions are guided by national policy and local policies set out in the Local Plan.
-This includes positive policies which enable affordable housing delivery in the most sustainable locations, housing which is suitable into later life, new employment opportunities, and support appropriate services and facilities - The Authority will establish mechanisms to work with Next Generation representatives to ensure that young people's views are reflected in decision-making
+This includes positive policies which enable affordable housing delivery in the most sustainable locations, housing which is suitable into later life, new employment opportunities, and support appropriate services and facilities - The Authority will establish mechanisms to work with Next Generation representatives to involve young people and ensure that their views are reflected in decision-making